QuBenhao/LeetCode/problems/problems_1851/problem.md

 # 1851.
-Minimum Interval to Include Each Query
+Minimum Interval to Include Each Query [Rating: 2286.14]

 You are given a 2D integer array `intervals`, where `intervals[i] = [lefti, righti]` describes the `ith` interval starting at `lefti` and ending at `righti` **(inclusive)**.
 The **size** of an interval is defined as the number of integers it contains, or more formally `righti - lefti + 1`.